 He took that a step further in 2016 when he followed in racing rival Helio Castroneves’ Foxtrotting footsteps by competing in Dancing with the Stars.
 The 30-year-old couldn’t quite match the Brazilian’s Season 5 victory, but finishing as runner-up was still a fantastic achievement.

-Now he makes his Race Of Champions debut in Miami, as well as partnering the ROC Factor North America winner Stefan Rzadzinski in Sunday’s ROC Nations Cup (team name switched to ROC Factor Canada).
+Hinch made his Race Of Champions debut in Miami, and also partnered ROC Factor North America winner Stefan Rzadzinski in the ROC Nations Cup.

 2016 Indy 500 pole winner